fwmechanic/k_edit/README.md

 The default (Windows-originated) K key mappings make extensive use of `ctrl+` and `alt+` modulated function and keypad keys.
 Getting such key combinations to decode correctly on Linux/ncurses has been by far the most time-consuming and code-churning part of the port to Ubuntu Linux 14.04+ (see file conin_ncurses.md for the current state of this activity).
 The status quo:

   * Ubuntu 14.04+ Desktop
-    * common: with `TERM=xterm`, _after_ you diable various terminal-menu/-command key-modulation (e.g. `alt+`) hooks, default terminfo for xterm correctly decodes a substantial proportion of the Windows-supported key combinations that K uses.
+    * common: with `TERM=xterm`, _after_ you disable various terminal-menu/-command key-modulation (e.g. `alt+`) hooks, default terminfo for xterm correctly decodes a substantial proportion of the Windows-supported key combinations that K uses.
     * Lubuntu Desktop (`lxterminal` nee `x-terminal-emulator`): mouse scroll wheel does not work.
     * I think I've exhausted the possibilities here
   * PuTTY (also PuTTYtray) (to Ubuntu 14.04+)